firebolt-db/godocs/docs/Guides/security/rbac.md

 ## Permissions
 A set of permissions can be granted for every securable object.
 See which permissions are available for accounts, databases and engines below.
 To view all permissions, query the [information_schema.object_privileges](../../sql_reference/information-schema/object-privileges.md) view.

+## Ownership
+When a user creates an object, they become its owner.
+The owner of an object can do anything with the object, even when the privileges required for an operation aren't granted to one of the user's roles.
+See [Ownership](./ownership.md) for more information

 ### Account
 Permissions can be granted for accounts to allow creating databases and engines.